nyu-cso-fa16/cso16-labs/malloclab/README.md

-##Write down your team member's name, NYUID, and github username, one line per team member.
+## List your team member's name, NYUID, and github username, one line per team member.
+1.
+2.
+3.